johnmathews/johnmathews.is/data/blog/how-to-be-successful.md

 category: non-technical.entrepreneurship
 tags: ['advice', 'tech']
 image: # /static/images/.png
-description:
-  This is a post written by Sam Altman in 2019.
+description: This is a post written by Sam Altman in 2019.
 I found it on an old computer a few days ago.
-Here I've linked to the currect version on his webiste.
 ---

 How To Be Successful, by [Sam Altman](https://blog.samaltman.com/how-to-be-successful)